isomerpages/mlaw-insight/articles/our-people/_posts/2024-02-02-post-Giving State properties a new lease of life.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/IMG_4659.jpg">
 </div>
-<p>An artist's impression of the repurposed centre, VIVISTOP at 10 Kampong
+<center>An artist's impression of the repurposed centre, VIVISTOP at 10 Kampong
-Eunos</p>
+Eunos</center>
 <p>To find out how State properties are chosen for repurposing and rejuvenation,
 and what you can look forward to at 10 Kampong Eunos, we spoke to Carrie Wong from SLA’s Business Planning Division and Lee Hoi Leong, one of the